anuraghazra/github-readme-stats/readme.md

 - `path` - Output path for SVG file.
 Relative path; include filename with `.svg`.
 - `fetch_multipage` - Experimental feature that gives more accurate stats if you have >100 repos.

-# GitHub Stats Card

-Copy-paste this into your markdown content, and that is it.
-Simple!
+## Community Deployment
+Copy-paste the following markdown code.
 Change the `?username=` value to your GitHub username.

 ```md
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)
 ```

+Other cards can be included by using `/api/top-langs`, `/api/pin`, or `/api/wakatime`.
+More customization options can be added by using query parameters (`&option1=value1&option2=value2&...`).

+# GitHub Stats Card

 > **Note**
 > Available ranks are S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
 The values are calculated by using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) using commits, contributions, issues, stars, pull requests, followers, and owned repositories.
 The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js).